chr15m/jsGameSoup/README.markdown

 		gs.launch();
 	}

-When you visit index page you should see a black square wiggling about.
+When you visit index page now you should see a black square wiggling about.
 The main component of the framework is the `JSGameSoup()` object, which is the engine of the system.
 You add your game entities to it with the `addEntity()` method as above.
 Entities should have an `update()` method and a `draw()` method, which accepts a canvas context as an argument.
 You can use the canvas context to draw your entities.

 ### Internet Explorer compatability ###